Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Specific_system_functions/File_management_functions.md

 - The first character
     is a surrogate character ‘#’
 - The FNAME parameter
-    states a folder, or contains meta-characters
+    states a folder, or contains meta- characters

 ****Example****